raine/gs-more-coffee/README.md

 ### Example

-List URLs of the playlists for the logged-in user
+List URLs of the playlists for the logged-in user:

     client = new gs.Client
     client.login 'username', 'password', (err, user) ->